 - In Blazing Saddles, among the many criminals recruited into the outlaw army of the bad guys are a number of Klansmen.
 The heroes use their sheets to hide in the crowd, but Bart blows his identity when he reveals his black hands.

 - In Forrest Gump, Gump says he was named after Nathan Bedford Forrest, the first Grand Wizard of the Ku Klux Klan, although Gump, being Gump, doesn't realize this.
 (He's also apparently a descendant of Forrest).

-- In the Samuel L. Jackson remake of Shaft, a black man named Trey was dining in a mainly "upper class" restaurant and was racially harassed by a Jerkass white diner named Wade.
+- In Shaft (2000), a black man named Trey was dining in a mainly "upper class" restaurant and was racially harassed by a Jerkass white diner named Wade.
 After ignoring the first few public insults, Trey walks over to Wade's table, cuts two holes in his cloth napkin, and puts it on top of Wade's head, where it resembles a KKK hood, to the laughter of some of the onlookers.

 - Bad Boys II has Mike and Marcus shooting it out with a chapter of the Klan in the movie's first major shootout.